StarKeyJON/llm-api-docker/README.md

 # GPT4All Flask Server

 This repository contains the source code for a Flask server that provides endpoints for interacting with the GPT4All language models.
+It includes a Dockerfile that allows for effortless containerization of the local LLM server, enhancing its portability and reproducibility across different platforms, as well as offering unrivaled privacy.
+Running a local LLM within a Docker container not only simplifies your setup process but also isolates the application and its dependencies, minimizing conflicts and ensuring a uniform operational environment.

 The server supports chat completions, text generation, model retrieval, and model listing.
 It uses the GPT4All python bindings to interface with the models.

 ## Prerequisites